 Sequencing Confirmation¶

 After you've completed your cloning, your next step is to verify the integrity of your plasmid.
-This tutorial walks through different sequencing strategies and how to choose and apply the right one for your purpose.
+This tutorial walks through sequencing strategies and a practical workflow for confirming that your confirmation region matches the model sequence.

 Choosing the Right Strategy¶

-- Cycle sequencing (like you used in the pP6 experiment) gives a ~1 kb window of high-quality sequence starting about 50 bp downstream of a primer.
-It's ideal for checking a specific region of a plasmid—like an insert or promoter.
+- Cycle sequencing (as in the pP6 experiment) gives a ~1 kb window of high-quality sequence starting about 50 bp downstream of a primer.
+It is ideal for checking a specific region of a plasmid, such as an insert or promoter.
+(Primer-based Sanger overview: YouTube).

 Method | Cost/sample | Output | Best For |